poyato22/cube/README.md

-3D rotating cube built from scratch using rotation matrices.
+3D rotating cube built from scratch using **rotation matrices**.
 Implemented with **pygame** and **numpy**.
 It can be rotated along 4 axis as well as scaled using the arrow and WASD keys.
 It uses a 2D projection of an object defined as 3D.

 **Images:**